Learning and Loving Education Center

 After earning a BA from Santa Clara University, an MA from College of Notre Dame (now Notre de Namur University), and after spending thirty years in the Diocese of San Jose as an elementary school teacher and principal, Christa Hanson was excited to become the Executive Director of the Learning and Loving Education Center in 2012.
 She continues to have a passion for education and enjoys experiencing the immigrant women studying English and other subjects.
 Their motivation supplies the energy for her to seek out funding for the programs and to provide the best quality education for their empowerment.
 Christa even teaches two art classes at the Center.
 Education is the key to the women’s success, as well as her own.

-After graduating from Cal Poly SLO, Vicki settled in Gilroy 38 years ago.
+After graduating from Cal Poly SLO, Vicki settled in Gilroy and has been there for more than 40 years.
 She became involved at St. Mary Parish and eventually became the Development Director of St. Mary School, a position, at that time, reserved for high schools and colleges.
 She retired after serving the school and the Diocese of San Jose in that position for 23 years to enjoy spending time with her grandchildren.
 Loving life with husband Frank and their blended family of 6 children with 10 grandchildren (and 2 great-granddaughters!), Vicki joined the Board of the Learning and Loving Education Center with a focus on their Development efforts.
 Currently employed part-time by the Gilroy Foundation, she is also active in the Gilroy Assistance League.
 “It is in giving that we receive”, so her work with educating women, improving the community and supporting our youth is the primary reason for her active involvement in her community.

 Amy has lived in Gilroy for 20 years with her husband and 2 children.
 She loves casual gatherings with family and friends, as cooking, eating and drinking wine are favorite pastimes.
 Amy has been a long time financial supporter to various local charities.
 Being a board member with the LLEC has provided the direct involvement that Amy was looking for.
 Now that she and her husband are empty nesters, she wanted a more hands on approach to charitable giving.
 Amy believes that everyone in a community benefits when we act as stewards of those less fortunate than us and is now putting that long held philosophy to work.